-We work within the https://hcypsp.haltonsafeguarding.co.uk/ This policy should be read in conjunction with Halton's Guidance for Education Settings on https://hcypsp.haltonsafeguarding.co.uk/lado/
+We work within the Halton Safeguarding Partnerships Child Protection Procedures.
+This policy should be read in conjunction with Halton's Guidance for Education Settings on Child Protection Procedures and Halton LADO Procedures.

 Where there is a welfare or child protection concern about a child in our setting, we will contact Halton Borough Council Children's Services by phone on 0151 907 8305 this will be followed up by an electronic referral (ICART).